andyc6074/apcsa-freedom-project/tool/learning-log.md

 10/28/23:
 https://www.youtube.com/watch?v=XtQMytORBmM&t=1040s
-I have installed Unity and watched videos to get a basic understanding of Unity so I can create my base game.
-I also created a new small project so I can see and get used to the UI, I only worked on the 2D section so far, before I went on to the 3D version.
-What I made is a really bad version of Flappy Bird.
+I have installed Unity and watched videos to get a basic understanding of Unity to create my base game.
+I also created a new small project to see and get used to the UI, I only worked on the 2D section so far, before I went on to the 3D version.
+What I made is a terrible version of Flappy Bird.

-X/X/X:
+11/17/23:
+*The Unity Tutorial For Complete Beginners-(https://www.youtube.com/watch?v=XtQMytORBmM&t) *How to make a Video Game playlist-(https://www.youtube.com/watch?v=j48LtUkZRjU&list=PLPV2KyIb3jR5QFsefuO2RlAgWEz6EvVi6&index=1)
+Right now I am tinkering with my too, I think I am going to tinker with my tools.
+I think I am going to continue to quickly learn unity and decide on what style to do then move on to learn ml5.
+The next thing to do is to work on the 3d side of unity and see what to do afterward -after adding a finishing touch to the 2d side-.

 <!--
 * Links you used today (websites, videos, etc)